busayojee/dino-terminal/README.md

 Dino-Terminal is a simple dino game that is built on the mastery of manipulating your terminal.

-Here's what we don't want: The common dino longing for an affection outside Chrome
+Here's what we don't want: The common dino longing for an affection outside Chrome.

 ![cdino](https://github.com/nelsonifechukwu/dino-terminal/assets/44223263/1083a758-3b4f-4b84-b2a6-27dbd4a82335)

 Here's our (soon-to-be beautiful) dino charting its (soon-to-be modified) course through our terminal.

 ![dino](https://github.com/nelsonifechukwu/dino-terminal/assets/44223263/4c0001bd-9263-4c53-bb75-b3b88b65aeb1)